The Almanac ofAmerican Philanthropy

-Philanthropy in America is a giant undertaking—every year, more than $373 billion is handed by individuals, foundations, and businesses to a riot of good causes.
-Rates of giving are two to 20 times higher in the U.S. than in comparable nations.
-Privately funded efforts to solve social problems, enrich culture, and strengthen society are among the most significant American undertakings, and have been for hundreds of years.
+Philanthropy in America is a giant undertaking—every year more than $427.71 billion is voluntarily given by individuals, foundations, and businesses to a riot of good causes.
+Donation rates are two to ten times higher in the U.S. than in comparable nations, and privately funded efforts to solve social problems, enrich culture, and strengthen society are among the most significant undertakings in the United States.